koto-lang/koto/docs/language/testing.md

 # Testing

+Koto includes some features that help you to automatically check that your code is behaving as you expect.

 ## Assertions

-A collection of [assertion functions](../../core/test) are available.
+A collection of assertion functions are available in the [`test` core library module](../../core/test), which are included by default in the [prelude](./prelude).

 ```koto
 try